For urgent consular assistance call

 More information:

-The Islamic holiday month of Ramadan will be from late April to late May in 2020.
+The Islamic holiday month of Ramadan is observed in Somalia.
 Respect religious and cultural customs and laws at this time.

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Entry and exit requirements can change.
 Contact an Embassy or Consulate-General of Somalia for details about visas, currency, customs and quarantine rules.

-Consulates-General and other diplomatic missions of Somalia have connections with the central government.
+Consulates and other diplomatic missions of Somalia have connections with the central government.
 However, the central government's authority isn't recognised everywhere.

 More information: